SHOP4CF/data-models/docs/index.md

 _This is work in progress!_

-The data models in [the SHOP4CF project](https://shop4cf.eu/) focus on information exchanged among SHOP4CF components.
+The data models in [the SHOP4CF project](https://shop4cf.eu/) aim at ensuring interoperability of the SHOP4CF software components, thus they model pieces of information exchanged among the components.

 ## Concept data models